-When you have complaints and you’re dealing with an unresponsive student loan servicer or creditor, it can help to get things in writing.
-Using a student loan letter sample could help resolve many common student loan issues, from misapplied payments to debt in collections.
+When dealing with an unresponsive student loan servicer or creditor, it can help to get things in writing.
+In such cases, using a student loan dispute letter sample can help make sure you touch all the bases.

 Instruct your servicer how to apply student loan payments

 If you’re paying more than your monthly minimum on student debt, make sure your servicer knows how to apply extra payments.
 Without clarification, a servicer might apply an extra payment to the following month’s statement, or divide it across multiple loans when you intended to target just one.